 Become an Owner

 As an owner of the Co-op, you are part of a locally owned and operated business.
 Your investment gives the Co-op the capital necessary for building maintenance, equipment purchases, inventory, and operating expenses.
 You make a difference in the community by keeping our store locally and democratically controlled.
 Your Co-op ownership gives you the opportunity to participate in business affairs, such as electing members of the Board of Directors, joining Co-op committees, or volunteering for events.
+Check out the Owner Manual for the basics about being an owner, from rights and responsibilities to tips on shopping the Co-op.

 - Owner Rewards program – Earn points toward discount rewards.